rmcanany/SolidEdgeHousekeeper/README.md

 ## Server Query Page

-This is where you configure your server and queries.
+This is where you configure your server and query.

 <p align="center">
   <img src="My%20Project/media/server_query.png">